reisub/HttPizza/README.md

 [![Download](https://api.bintray.com/packages/reisub/maven/httpizza/images/download.svg) ](https://bintray.com/reisub/maven/httpizza/_latestVersion)

 Lightweight HTTP client using [HttpURLConnection](http://developer.android.com/intl/es/reference/java/net/HttpURLConnection.html) under the hood.
-The primary use case is for libraries and SDKs which don't need/want all the features ([and methods!](http://www.methodscount.com/?lib=com.squareup.okhttp3%3Aokhttp%3A3.0.1)) OkHttp/Retrofit provide.
+The primary use case is for libraries and SDKs which don't need/want all the features ([and methods!](http://www.methodscount.com/?lib=com.squareup.okhttp3%3Aokhttp%3A3.0.1)) OkHttp provides.

 It has the same limitations as HttpURLConnection like not supporting the PATCH method and not permitting request body in DELETE requests.